prashantprabhakar/docbot_ai/bot-1/readme.md

 # 🧠 Wikipedia Q&A CLI Chatbot (with Ollama + Streaming)

 A lightweight CLI chatbot that answers questions based on the content of any Wikipedia page using **Ollama** and **local LLMs** like Mistral or LLaMA.
+We can provide a URL and bot can answer questions from content based on the URL.
+It passes the website content as context to LLM

 ---